jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

 NOTE: [Incoming Notification](https://github.com/sherpaservices/Public-Documentation/blob/master/PublicationsRouter/v2/api/IncomingNotification.md) structure.

+### Possible HTTP Responses

+Any of the validation endpoints listed below will return one of these responses.

+- On **authentication failure** (e.g. invalid api_key, incorrect user role) the API will respond with a 401 (Unauthorised) and no response body.

+- On **validation failure** the system will respond with the following:

+    HTTP 1.1  400 Bad Request
+    Content-Type: application/json

+    {
+        "error" : "<human readable error message>"
+    }

+- On **validation success** the system will respond with 204 (No Content) and no response body.

 ### 1. Validate Metadata-only request

 If you are sending only the notification JSON, the request must take the form: